-Pereira, who is able to review all of the feedback, said it has helped many of his team members become better managers, including their general manager who initially had a gruff communication style.
+Pereira, who is able to review all of the feedback, said it has helped many of his team members become better managers, including their senior manager who initially had a gruff communication style.
 “People loved what he was saying but not how he said it,” Pereira said.
-Based on consistent feedback about the general manager’s rough approach, the Butterfly coach recommended a series of communication courses and articles.
+Based on consistent feedback about the senior manager’s rough approach, the Butterfly coach recommended a series of communication courses and articles.
 “Now he’s one of our strongest leaders,” Pereira said.

 Butterfly.ai, along with VoiceVibes, Orai and GiantOtter, are among a host of new AI-driven coaching apps that promise to change the way companies provide mentoring and suggest training to improve soft skills.
 These apps analyze employee survey data, listen to voice cues and evaluate historic performance reports to identify the unique coaching needs of individual users, as well as offer advice and suggest training to address their shortcomings.

 “We are at the dawn of the robot coach,” said Holger Mueller, vice president and principal analyst for Constellation Research covering next generation research.
 Virtual coaches may sound futuristic, but as artificial intelligence technology matures, AI-driven coaching applications are becoming increasingly possible.
 “It’s still early, but the technology exists and there are a number of startups making progress,” Mueller said.